40843245/Python_Tutorial/Basics/Closure/introduction.md

 In Code 2, we use the the following attribute to get the info of closure function in Python.

         __closure__

+## Introduction to Closure
+From wiki,

+    a closure (also lexical closure or function closure) is a technique for implementing lexically scoped name binding in a language with first-class functions.

 ## Ref